Adldap2/Adldap2/docs/CONNECTION-MANAGER.md

 $user = $manager->make()->user();

-// You can also specify an array of attributes to be given to the User model on construct
+// You can also specify an array of attributes to be given to the User model on construct.

 $user = $manager->make()->user(['cn' => 'John Doe']);

+$user->setAccountName('jdoe');

 if ($user->save()) {
     // User was successfully created!